 How to Treat Popeye in Betta Fish?
 Do 50% water change, and adding Epsom salt is the initial step, and secondary, you can add antibiotic or antifungal medicine proper amount into the fish tank.
 Don’t forget to add Indian almond leaf in the tank; it releases tonics that help to heal your betta fish soon.

-Even though sometimes, it takes more than expected time to recover betta because it depends on the treatment and betta immune system.
+Sometimes, it takes more than expected time to recover betta because it depends on the treatment and betta immune system.
 Treatment is necessary; without treatment, betta will not recover.

 If you do not start treatment, it will lead to your betta fish being blind or dying.
 So read the article, watch the videos and gather facts about Popeye’s illness behavior.